STYCare/tabdeck/README.md

 # Tab Deck

 > Are your tabs so squashed they look like a barcode?
 Is your laptop fan sounding like a jet engine about to take off?
 Stop the madness.
+Use this extension to turn that tab chaos into a zen dashboard.
+Save your RAM, and your sanity!

 Tab Deck turns tab chaos into a calm, lightweight dashboard.
 It groups your open tabs by site, helps you clean up duplicates, lets you save things for later, and gives your poor RAM a fighting chance.